theo-armour/theo-armour.github.io/snippets/projects/egypt-parallel-constitution.md

 But

-Zuckerberg connects two billion people and starte this in his dormitory room
+Zuckerberg connects two billion people and started this in his dormitory room

 Macron - never elected to office - starts a political pary and sweeps into the presidents office on 15 months